Roar, turtle, roar.

 The Institute of Applied Agriculture (IAA) seeks to enroll students who demonstrate the potential for academic success, which is assessed by examination of high school and/or previous college coursework and the results of standardized tests.
 Admission to the IAA is granted without regard to race, color, religion, national origin, gender, or disability.
-For your convenience, we offer rolling admissions throughout the year.
-Apply today!
+Apply by January 5 for Spring admission and August 5 for Fall admission.

 High School Records:

 To be admitted into the IAA, students must be high school graduates or have the equivalent documentation.
 The IAA must receive an official high school transcript with verification of graduation.
-Admission prior to graduation from high school will be conditional until the student completes the high school curriculum and has a final official transcript sent to the IAA Office.
+Admission prior to graduation from high school will be conditional until the student completes the high school curriculum and has a final official transcript sent to UMD.

 Previous College Records: